-If you’re looking for a beginner-friendly yo-yo that is built to withstand the test of time, the Duncan Imperial yo-yo is a simple no-brainer.
-This Yoyo is built with quality in mind.
-The axle is built of steel and the body is built with high-quality plastic.
-Also, note that the design of this yo-yo is built to allow for smooth and long spins.
-As you progress in your yo-yo skills, you’ll still be able to use this incredible yo-yo.
+If you’re looking for a beginner-friendly yoyo built to withstand the test of time, the Duncan Imperial yoyo is a simple no-brainer.
+This yoyo is built with quality in mind.
+The axle is built of steel, and the body is made with high-quality plastic.
+Also, note that the design of this yoyo is constructed to allow for smooth and long spins.
+As you progress in your yoyo skills, you’ll still be able to use this incredible yoyo.
 There’s a reason why it’s rated so well online!

 Yomega Fireball Yo-Yo

-Yomega makes a great yo-yo that is loved throughout the world.
+Yomega makes a great yoyo that is loved throughout the world.
 If you’re looking for an affordable solution that will provide you quality for years.
-Not only is the Yomega fireball extremely affordable, but it also comes in a number of colors for you to choose from.
-It should be noted that as you progress through your skills and tricks, this yo-yo will stick with you.
+Not only is the Yomega fireball extremely affordable, but it also comes in several colors for you to choose from.
+It should be noted that as you progress through your skills and tricks, this yoyo will stick with you.

 Additional Yo-Yos to Think About

 Ranking Preview Product Name Our Rating 1 Duncan Imperial Yo-Yo - String Yo-Yo for Beginners with Narrow String Gap, Steel...

 View Product 2 MAGICYOYO Professional Responsive Yoyo V3, Aluminum Yo Yo for Kids Beginner,...

 View Product 3 MAGICYOYO Professional Unresponsive Yoyo N11 Alloy Aluminum YoYo Ball (Black...

 View Product 4 MAGICYOYO Responsive YoYo K1-Plus with Yoyo Sack + 3 Strings and Yo-Yo Glove...